revilowaldow/IDRotF-Obsidian/NPCs/Torrga Icevein.md

 Crime Syndicate 🤏

-Implicated in the [[Murders]]s due to location at time of occurence
+Implicated in the [[Murders]] due to location at time of occurrence